cored/mailboxes/TUTORIAL.md

 1. As a user, I want to retrieve all mailboxes from the database.
 2. As a user, I wan to retrieve all users for a specific mailbox.

+A goroutine in Go follows a simple model: it is a function that runs concurrently with other goroutines in the same address space.

+Go promotes an approach in which shared values are passed through channels.
+Shared values are never actively shared by separate threads of execution.
+This means that only one goroutine can access the value at any given time, and data races cannot occur by design.
+Goroutines are lightweight and cost little more than the allocation of stack space.

+Instead of communicating by sharing memory, Go encourages sharing memory by communicating.

+Goroutines are multiplexed onto many OS threads.
+If one goroutine blocks, for example while waiting for I/O, other goroutines continue to run.
+The design of goroutines hides many complexities of thread creation and management.

+Channels, like maps, are allocated using `make`.
+The result is a reference to an underlying data structure.
+If an optional integer parameter is provided, it sets the buffer size for the channel.
+The default is zero for an unbuffered or synchronous channel.

+Unbuffered channels combine communication with synchronization.

 ### Project Structure

 Here is a suggested directory structure: